RaduGalan1/pers_proj/README.md

 Radu Galan
 ======

-####  :bulb: I believe that most people these days have either lost a certain fire :fire: or they lack balance ⚖️, that's why I am trying to combine unilateral development with excellency in specific fields.
+####  :bulb: I believe that these days we are encouraged to extremes.
+People either lose their inner fire :fire: or they end up completely unbalanced ⚖️, that's why I am trying to combine unilateral development with excellency in specific fields.
 The goal?
 Become a complete and content individual. ✔️
 ####  [linkedIn](https://www.linkedin.com/in/radu-galan/) / radu.galan1@gmail.com

 ----------------